-No stranger to determination and risk, the Founder of Countertechnique and former Artistic Director of Chunky Move and Founder of Countertechnique, Anouk van Dijk, has crossed oceans in her extensive career.
+No stranger to determination and risk, the Founder of Countertechnique and former Artistic Director of Chunky Move, Anouk van Dijk, has crossed oceans in her extensive career.
 Born and raised in the Netherlands, Van Dijk has built a rich career of performance, choreography and dance development.
 Back in Amsterdam since 2021, after having lived in Melbourne from 2012, she is planting the seeds of Countertechnique around the world.

 By Madeline Harms.